My neonate

 Her infant-free

-carelessly unlatched, forcing her to sling it violently inward against the wall
+unlatched, forcing her to sling it violently inward against the wall and

-of anything more than where my now almost imperceptible infant-sighs might still
+of anything more than where my nearly imperceptible infant-sighs might still be

 cryo-cabinets outward wildly, leaving them open when nothing more than frail

-and frozen fatalities slid out to stare lifelessly back into her bulging blue
+and frozen fatalities slid out with ice-clad eyelids staring back into her

-eyes.
-When she’d finally traced down that icy slab from which my sparse and
+bulging blue eyes.
+When she finally traced down that icy slab from which my

-subtle squalls still just barely seeped, she’d almost skipped ahead to the next
+sparse and subtle squalls still seeped, she’d almost skipped to the next

-blanket to reveal my blue and bloodied baby’s body.
+blanket from my blue and bloodied baby’s body showed no signs of vital life.

-forced to place her own stillborn bundle right next to my own barely undead
+forced her to place her own stillborn bundle right next to my own barely undead

 cadaver, resting it atop that same aborted abode upon which I’d recently been

 interred.
-Then she’d raised me from that macabre burial mound and baptized me
+Then she raised me from that macabre burial mound and baptized me in

-in the morgue’s sordid sink where so much blood had been scrubbed and drained
+the morgue’s sordid sink where so much blood had been scrubbed and drained away

-away by those now absent hands which had habitually held death as its casually
+by those now absent hands that had habitually held death as its casually

 disgusted couriers.
-The freshly flowing water had slowly absolved my forsaken
+The freshly flowing water slowly absolved my forsaken

-infant skin of that bitter-most cold and the brittle crystalline blood which had
+infant skin of that bitter-most cold and the brittle crystalline blood that had

 half-petrified my bones like fossils trapped within my near-fatally afflicted